biswa2210/daily-deals-server-biswa2210/README.md

 <div align="justified">

 I have made this API testing and run it in localhost where I defined the port number as 5000.
 So we can run this API in localhost through npm start.
 Using the API in localhost we can upload image files in uploads folder in public folder using POST REQUEST.
-After that it will be uploaded in my 'daily-deals-images-bucket's storage in https://console.firebase.google.com/project/daily-deals-images-bucket/storage/daily-deals-images-bucket.appspot.com/files in my firebase acount associated with my email id 'bbiswa471@gmail.com'.
+Like this I can upload data like categories, products and they will be uploaded in my MongoDb account's(associated with my email id) Daily Deal's project's storage https://account.mongodb.com/account/login?n=%2Fv2&nextHash=%23org%2F60ed1689c7b1411657fcd1a5%2Fprojects.
+The images will be uploaded in my 'daily-deals-images-bucket's storage in https://console.firebase.google.com/project/daily-deals-images-bucket/storage/daily-deals-images-bucket.appspot.com/files in my firebase acount associated with my email id 'bbiswa471@gmail.com'.
 If a user is 'ADMIN USER' he or she will be able to get details like user details.
 For this he or she has to use GET REQUEST.
+We can also work with PUT, DEL etc requests to perform other tasks in backend.

 </div>